virtual-labs/exp-elemental-mapping-iitk/experiment/procedure.md

-1. Set the sample for X-ray energy dispersive spectroscopy<br>
+1. Set the sample for X-ray energy dispersive spectroscopy.<br>

-2. Obtain the spot pattern for the sample <br>
+2. Obtain the spot pattern for the sample.<br>

 3. Select the line analysis and appreciate the variation in the composition across the line.
 You may realize that the composition (or counts) are provided across the length of the line.<br>